natmfat/shitgen/README.md

 # shitpost

-Stands for "shit PostgreSQL type generator", but I couldn't miss the opportunity on the naming (even if a bit crass) so here we are.
+Stands for "shit PostgreSQL type generator".
+I simply couldn't miss the opportunity on the naming (even if a bit crass), so here we are.
+The primary motivation of this project is to

+- enable rapid prototyping on simple web applications
+- allow you to use Prisma-esque method without learning yet another intermediary schema langauge.

-`shitpost` is a toy library that generates types based on basic DDL (and I mean basic), rather than learning a new schema associated with, say, Prisma.
-It's not really a complete ORM, and you will probably have to write raw SQL slapped with type casting for more advanced applications.
+`shitpost` is a toy library that generates both types and models based on basic DDL.
+It's basically a bad yet (barely) "functional enough" ORM with support for basic CRUD operations.
+You will likely have to write raw SQL slapped with type casting for more advanced applications or basic optimizations.

-Uses [postgres](https://github.com/porsager/postgres) under the hood.
+Currently uses [postgres](https://github.com/porsager/postgres) under the hood.

 NOTE: I did not look at how other libraries achieve type generation, so the approach may differ substantially here.
 All I can say is this TypeScript is cursed and shockingly still works.